illinois-ceesd/PyPrometheus/README.md

 ## Generating source-term source code
 Let's start with some preliminary definitions.
 We call the generated source code **Prometheus thermochemistry kernels** (PTK).
 To generate a PTK, we need an input config file.
 This file only needs to include two options:
 - `mech`: The name of the mechanism.
-Note that this has to match the name of the Cantera input file (in cti, xml, or yaml formats).
+Note that this has to match the name of the Cantera input file.
+The only Cantera input format currently supported is cti.
 - `language`: The language in which the source term will be implemented.
 PyPrometheus supports Python and C++.
 We provide an example (inputs/sample_inputs.config).